yidakee/partivotes/Documentation/API-implementation.md

 1. The poll creation process occasionally fails with 502 Bad Gateway errors
 2. Poll options formatting needs to be consistent between frontend and backend
 3. The creator field must be properly set from the authenticated wallet
+4. MongoDB ObjectId handling: When using poll IDs, they must be in a valid MongoDB ObjectId format (24 hex characters).
+The creator wallet address (which is longer than 24 characters) cannot be used directly as a poll ID.
+The API has been updated to handle both ObjectId and string-based lookups.

 ## Troubleshooting